Our Team

 Community Programming Consultant

-Portrait of Toni Torchia.
+Portrait of Toni Torchia, PhD.

-Dr. Toni Torchia graduated in 2017 with her doctoral degree in combined counseling and school psychology from the University at Buffalo.
+Toni Torchia graduated in 2017 with her doctoral degree in combined counseling and school psychology from the University at Buffalo.
 She has an extensive amount of experience working in research at the University at Buffalo's Research Institute on Addictions in a variety of roles, including project coordinator, on multiple grants from the National Institutes of Health as well as a National Institute of Justice grant.
-Her responsibilities at the Alberti Center have included program evaluation for the PREPaRE School Crisis Prevention and Intervention Training Curriculum developed by the National Association of School Psychologist's (NASP).
+Her responsibilities at the Alberti Center have included program evaluation for the PREPaRE School Crisis Prevention and Intervention Training Curriculum developed by the National Association of School Psychologists (NASP).
 Dr. Torchia is currently leading the center's efforts to develop and deliver student-centered programming for schools and community agencies related to bullying and peer relationships.
 Her interests include community outreach, program evaluation, research on peer bullying and victimization, dating violence and substance abuse.